Hayward, Wisconsin: Arts and culture

-The annual Chequamegon Fat Tire Festival is the nation's largest mass start mountain bike race.
-The first Fat Tire Festival was held in 1983 with 27 riders, and in 2008 the race was capped at 2,500 competitors.
-The two main races include the 40-mile "Chequamegon 40", and the 16-mile "Short and Fat."
+The annual Chequamegon Fat Tire Festival is the nation's largest mass-start mountain-bike race.
+The first Fat Tire Festival was held in 1983 with 27 riders, and in 2008, the race was capped at 2,500 competitors.
+The two main races include the 40-mile "Chequamegon 40", and the 16-mile "Short and Fat".

-Participants in the annual Lumberjack World Championships compete in a variety of lumberjack games such as log rolling, chopping, sawing, and chainsaw events.
+Participants in the annual Lumberjack World Championships compete in a variety of lumberjack games, such as log rolling, chopping, sawing, and chainsaw events.

 Hayward hosts the American Birkebeiner cross-country skiing race, North America's largest cross-country ski marathon.
 The race started in 1973.
 No U.S. Ski Team members were in it, or any foreign skiers.
-It was unknown then.
-Now over 13,000 skiers race every year.
+Then unknown, it now has over 13,000 skiers race every year.
 It is one of Hayward's largest and most popular tourist attractions.

-The Lac Courte Oreilles Band of Ojibwe host several powwows throughout the year.
-North America's largest powwow is held annually on the third weekend of July in Hayward.
-The Honor the Earth Powwow honors mother Earth and the Creator.
+The Lac Courte Oreilles Band of Ojibwe host several pow-wows throughout the year.
+One of the Midwest's largest pow-wows is held annually on the third weekend of July near Hayward.
+The Honor the Earth Pow-wow honors Mother Earth and the Creator.

-The Park Theatre is a performing arts center in Hayward, on Highway 63.
-It is operated by the Cable Hayward Area Arts Council (CHARAC).
+The Park Theatre is a performing arts center in Hayward, on Highway 63, operated by the Cable Hayward Area Arts Council.
 A variety of musical and artistic performances are presented throughout the year.

 Hayward Wolfpack FC, an amateur soccer club, is based in Hayward.
-Founded in 2017, it competed in the Duluth Amateur Soccer League (DASL) in 2018.
-In 2019, the Wolfpack became a founding member of the Wisconsin Primary Amateur Soccer League (WPASL), a United States Adult Soccer Association and WSL-sanctioned league operating in western Wisconsin.
+Founded in 2017, it competed in the Duluth Amateur Soccer League in 2018.
+In 2019, the Wolfpack became a founding member of the Wisconsin Primary Amateur Soccer League, a United States Adult Soccer Association and WSL-sanctioned league operating in western Wisconsin.